About White County

 Criminal Records

-The criminal records system in White County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The White County Sheriff's Office and local police departments maintain these records, while the Indiana State Police provides statewide background checks.
-Residents can request background checks through the Indiana Bureau of Investigation, which offers comprehensive criminal history reports for individuals in White County.
+The criminal records system in White County includes various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+Residents can request background checks through the Indiana State Police, which offers full criminal history reports for people in White County.

 Arrest Records

-Arrest records in White County are maintained by the White County Sheriff's Office.
+Arrest records in White County are maintained by White County Sheriff's Office.
 These records include details of the arrest, charges, and booking information.
-Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, in accordance with the Indiana Access to Public Records Act.
+Residents and attorneys can request arrest records by submitting a formal request to the Sheriff's Office, under the Indiana Access to Public Records Act.
 A White County arrest record typically includes the individual's personal information, arrest date, charges, and any court proceedings related to the arrest.

 Jail & Inmate Records

-The White County Jail, located in Monticello, is the primary detention facility for the county.
+White County Jail, located in Monticello, is the primary detention facility for White County.
 The booking process at this facility involves fingerprinting, photographing, and documenting personal information of the arrestees.
 Inmate information can be accessed through the Sheriff's Office, which provides an online inmate lookup tool.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments in advance and adhere to strict guidelines.

 - The bond and bail process in Indiana allows for cash bonds or surety bonds, and individuals can find recently arrested persons by contacting the jail directly.